awslabs/serverless-rules/docs/rules/sqs.md

 * __cfn-lint__: ES6000
 * __tflint__: aws_sqs_queue_redrive_policy

 You can configure the redrive policy on an Amazon SQS queue.
-With a redrive policy, you can define how many times the SQS will make the messages available for consumers.
+With a redrive policy, you can define how many times SQS will make the messages available for consumers.
 After that, SQS will send it to the dead-letter queue specified in the policy.

 ### Implementations